vijusuren/my-MS2/README.md

 - Navigation bar is fixed on top, the page links are grey and when hovered or chosen page is live and these are colored with white.
 - The game board contains a grid which stays the same grid on all devices from large screen devices to tablets and phones.
-- When a card is clicked it trunaround and show the image of animal user can remember where animal are to match the pair.
+- When a card is clicked it turnaround and show the image of animal user can remember where animal are to match the pair.
 - The number of moves and matches are counted.
 - The star rating also updated depending on the number of moves as a user can complete the game.
 This feature is added to give feedback to the player about their game.
 - Timer is added which starts with first card clicked and it will show the time taken to complete the game.
 - The Restart button is added to reset the game board and restart the game.
 - The Music button is added to play the background music, which is mute automatically when the game finish.
-- In the animal info page dropdown box is added with list of animals in it to be selected.
+- In the animal info page drop down box is added with list of animals in it to be selected.
-- The fun facts is added as a user they can learn some intersting information about animal.
+- The fun facts is added as a user they can learn some interesting information about animal.
 - The Contact form is added in the contact page to get feedback about the game.

 ### Features Left to Implement

-- A popup section to be added for Easy,Medium and Hard level of game.
-This would allow to extended the grid to more cards and more animal depending on the level selected.
+- A popup section to be added for Easy, Medium and Hard level of game.
+This would allow to extend the grid to more cards and more animal depending on the level selected.
 - The sound effects and moving animation of Image would be added in the animalinfo page.
-- Userboard to be added to display list of user who completed the game in less moves and time.
+- User board to be added to display list of user who completed the game in less moves and time.

 ##### back to [top](#table-of-contents)
 ---